jwinget/WizardStache/tutorial/getting_started.md

 * Double-click your token to open your character sheet
 * Right-click your token to see options
 * Target another token by choosing the Player --> target control ![player target](img/player_target.png) and left-clicking the token you wish to target.
 4 triangles should appear around it.
+* Make rolls using the HUD.
+This will be covered in more detail later

 ## Importing & Updating your character sheet